Law Firm in India

 Land Clearance

 To fulfill the demand for more and better infrastructure, agricultural land at times gets converted to non-agricultural land.
 This allows the land to be used for construction purposes, such as to build residential properties or commercial buildings.
-In such cases, the developer must get approval from the relevant authority to convert the agricultural land to a non-agricultural plot.
+In such cases, the developer must get approval from the relevant authority to effect a “change of land use” and convert the agricultural land to non-agricultural.

-The approval for such a change in the use of the land must be obtained from the local body and the State Ministry of Urban Development (MoUD).
+The approval for such a change in the use of the land must be obtained from the Commissioner of the Land Revenue Department and the State Ministry of Urban Development (MoUD).
 The authorities must only be approached when the land-use presented in the master/zonal plan does not fit with the project plan and must be converted before any construction can begin.
 Once approved by the local body, the land-use plan for land areas should be notified by the State MoUD.

 Zonal Clearance

 Once the land title and clearance permits have been obtained, you need to get zoning approval from the local authority/body.
-No objection certificates (NOCs) must be acquired from:
+The zonal classification of land includes residential, agricultural, industrial, commercial etc. No objection certificates (NOCs) must be acquired from:

-• Fire Department (for buildings beyond 5 floors or 15-meters).
+- Fire Department (for buildings beyond 5 floors or 15-metres).

 Building Approval

 The next step involves getting an approval from the authorities authorizing the building plans/building permit in accordance with the provisions of Building Byelaws, Master Plan and Local Body Acts.
-The building approval consists of the building plan and the layout approval for the construction of the building.
+The building approval consists of the building plan and the layout approval for the construction of the building from Development Authority/Municipal Corporation.

 Building Plan

-• Builders must submit the building plan before commencing the construction activities.
+• Builders must submit the building plan or the blueprint of construction site before commencing construction activities.
 The building plans are basically graphical representations of how the building will look once the construction is completed.

 • The building plan shows that the building adheres to all relevant building laws.